Neurofeedback

 What’s Like to be in a Neurofeedback Session?

-The stimuli can be presented in a passive or active way.
+Once the client is situated, the therapist will then present stimuli in a passive or active way.
 The patient may sit or lay down and simply be exposed to visual or auditory stimuli.
 Or they may be asked to engage in an activity on a monitor, similar to playing a video game.

 Like most forms of therapy, neurofeedback is individualized, and varies based on what issue the patient needs to address.
 The diagnosis or end goal will dictate which type of brain waves are being targeted.